Skip to Main Content

 The final selection will be made based upon the following general criteria:

-• Reflects theoretically sound and evidence-based research.
+• Reflects theoretically sound and evidence-based research or practice.

 • Feasibility that the proposed work would be completed during the award period.

-Feedback on Research Proposals
+Feedback on Grant Proposals

 Grant Application Process